-- Microsoft Excel will be the primary software used for most topics in this course. - Geodetic software (ADJUST and StarNet) will be used for selected adjustment topics.
+- Microsoft Excel is the primary software used for most topics in this course.
+Basic skills in Microsoft Excel are essential.
+Students who do not have access to Microsoft Excel are encouraged to use Microsoft Excel in UF Apps (https://info.apps.ufl.edu/). - Geodetic software (ADJUST and StarNet) is used for selected adjustment topics.
 Software download instructions for this software will be provided on the course website under the Week 7 and Week 11 module, respectively.
+StarNet and ADJUST software run on Windows and can be installed locally.
+Students who do not